LearnersGuild/partners/README.md

-> EARLY DRAFT: This section still needs a lot more work before it is ready.
+> EARLY DRAFT: This guide still needs a lot more work before it is ready.
 Most things here will probably change before it reaches a publishable state.

 # Learners Guild Team Guide